 Sometimes the best medication for a child's ailment is TLC.
 It's keeping your child home where he/she can rest, get plenty of fluids, the proper food and care that he/she cannot get at day care.
-A little "TLC" goes a long
+A little "TLC" goes a long way.

 If your child develops any on the above symptoms while at day care, your child will be isolated from other children in the program and brought into the director's office.
 The child will be supervised during this time by the director and you will be called to come get your child.
-We expect you to do this within a reasonable period of time (NO MORE THAN ONE HOUR) WE DON'T EXPECT TO SEE YOUR CHILD IN DAY CARETHE NEXT DAY AFTER BEING SENT HOME.
+We expect you to do this within a reasonable period of time (NO MORE THAN ONE HOUR) WE DON'T EXPECT TO SEE YOUR CHILD IN DAY CARE THE NEXT DAY AFTER BEING SENT HOME.
 It is for this reason a backup day care is recommended.
-If your child is acting "differently" (i.e. not like he/she usually acts or behaves), but is not presenting any of way.

-MERIDEN YMCA 110 West Main Street, Meriden, CT 06451 P 203-235-6386 F 203-634-6517 www.meridenymca.org Become a fan on Facebook at YMCA.Meriden the above symptoms, we will give you a phone call to let you know that your child is coming down with an illness.
+If your child is acting "differently" (i.e. not like he/she usually acts or behaves), but is not presenting any of the above symptoms, we will give you a phone call to let you know that your child is coming down with an illness.
 This is for the health and safety of all attending children and YMCA Staff as well.
 Remember we must maintain proper ratio at all times.